 Paying per query

 Conversely, with a fixed price per workspace, you can encourage as many end users as possible to use your analytics solution without your customers, or you, worrying about the costs.
-Pricing can be easily calculated by number of workspaces, need of additional data storage and specific feature add-ons, as required.
+Pricing can be easily calculated by the number of workspaces, the need for additional data storage, and specific feature add-ons, as required.
 This allows you to easily forecast revenue as well as profit margins, in both the short and longer term.
 Importantly, bringing on a new customer (organization) in a b2b scenario, won’t have a negative impact on your profit margin.

 With GoodData, which employs the pay-per-workspace model, if your product is being used by 10 different customers and you need 25 GB of additional data (on top of the standard space) to distribute among them, your yearly costs will be: $20 per workspace X 10 customers + 25 X $3.5/1GB = $287,5 X 12 = $3,450 / year.
 Learn more at www.gooddata.com/pricing.

 Keen to find out more about GoodData analytics and its optimized pricing model?
-Why not sign up for GoodData Free and start building insights for your teams or your customers today!
+Why not sign up for our free trial and start building insights for your teams or your customers today?